rhino/rhino.github.io/docs/_docs/releases/new_in_rhino_1.7.6.md

 - Remove unused XML beans-based E4X implementation.
 - One last vestige of XML Beans.
 - Re-generate ID map on NativeArray.
 - Initial checkin of typed arrays and tests from V8.
 Fix bad capitalization.
 - Fix some integer encoding and add more test cases.
 - Switch typed array tests to use Evgeny's framework for running them.
 Make them work only with version 1.8.
 - Make typed arrays only appear in 1.8.
 - Add List implementation for all native arrays.
 - Add "Error" to the set of standard Error constructors that could go down the new code path to create an error.
 - Complete List implementation for typed arrays.
 Write typed array unit tests for the List implementation.
 - Do not double-initialize Error.
 - Make loading of typed array classes lazy.
 Rename Java classes so that the names are more consistent.
-- Support for V8-style stack trace support:       Error.prepareStackTrace       Error.captureStackTrace       Error.stackTraceLimit     And "V8" format stack traces.
+- Support for V8-style stack trace support: Error.prepareStackTrace, Error.captureStackTrace, Error.stackTraceLimit And "V8" format stack traces.
 - Improve efficiency of NativeError via pre-cached Method objects and reduced number of default fields.
 - Make "stack" non-enumerable until generated.
 - Add "setExternalArrayData" to ScriptableObject to allow array data to be stored outside the core object.
 - Set default version in shell to "180".
 - Add method to both get and set external array data.
 - Add "initSafeStandardObjects" to create standard objects with no Java class access whatsoever.

 Ievgenii.Shepeliuk (2):
 - `findIndex' implementation